 The distribution options available to the beneficiary of an IRA are confusing.
 Spouse vs. non-spouse.
 Is the beneficiary 59½?
-Was the account owner 72?
-Are you an EBD?
+Had the account owner begun Required Minimum Distributions?
+Are you an Eligible Designated Beneficiary (EBD)?
 Trying to put it all together to determine which inherited IRA option is available and best for your situation is enough to drive you crazy.
 It is, however, essential to get it right.
 The financial implications and tax consequences could be significant.

 Untangling the inherited IRA